davefes/ESP32-CAM-Micropython/README.md

-Found a camera.init() that waits for completion. https://github.com/shariltumin/esp32-cam-micropython-2022/blob/main/webcam.py This might remove the necessity for a long wait period after changing the camera settings ... nope, still needs the 5 second delay.
+Found a camera.init() that waits for completion. https://github.com/shariltumin/esp32-cam-micropython-2022/blob/main/webcam.py

 I am not convinced that a machine.reset() is adequate to properly init the camera when lightsleep() is involved.